Go to Introduction,

 Go to previous / first page.

-Because participles have a particularly nasty reputation among American Esperantists, this appendix aims to supplement the discussion in the text by providing some background into the issues involved in the inordinate amount of discussion they have received.
+Because participles have a particularly nasty reputation among American Esperantists, this appendix aims to supplement the discussion in the text by providing some background into the issues involved in the inordinate amount of discussion they received, especially in the mid-twentieth century.

 A participle is an adjective formed from a verbal stem.